Jeff Immelt stepping down as CEO of GE

 Related: Good GE jobs moving from the US to Canada

 GE (GE) stock has struggled in recent years, falling more than 10% this year even as the broader stock market reached record levels.
-The stock climbed 3% in premarket trading after the announcement about Immelt.
+The stock has been the worst performing component of the Dow Jones industrial average since Immelt became CEO.
+Shares climbed 5% in early trading Monday after the announcement about Immelt.

 The shrinking of the company's portfolio of businesses is probably not over.
 Immelt and GE have been under pressure from an activist investment fund to cut costs and increase profits to boost the stock price.